Life Coaching for College & Teen Girls

 THIS IS THE SPECIAL SAUCE, PEOPLE!

-This annoyance is irritating because I know that I am absolutely capable of doing what she’s doing and could easily adopt these strategies to get my work done.
+This annoyance is irritating because you know that you are absolutely capable of doing what she’s doing and could easily adopt these strategies to get your work done.

-THIS is a thing I have the absolute power to change!
+And, THIS is a thing you have the absolute power to change!

-So, instead of wallowing and torturing myself, I use my irritation (which started as comparison) to motivate me to LEARN directly from this girl’s playbook
+So, I've learned that instead of wallowing and torturing myself, I use my irritation (which started as comparison) to motivate me to LEARN directly from this girl’s playbook

 She is giving me the blueprint for success!